jetperch/pyjoulescope_ui/features_future.md

     and a box with the view being displayed.
 *   The zoom & pan controls are improved, but still not intuitive.
 Explore alternatives, including a survey of other products, to see what works.
+*   Add ability to hide the min/max signals.

 ### Frequency analysis